Sarath2206/Sarath2206/README.md

 # Hi there 👋

-I'm __Sarath__, an undergrad at the Indian Institute of Technology Jodhpur majoring in Bioengineering.
-I have a keen interest in AI/ML and working in the domain fo AI in healthcare.
+I'm __Sarath__, working at August AI as an AI Engineer.
+I graduated from the Indian Institute of Technology Jodhpur majoring in Bioengineering.
+I have a keen interest in AI/ML and working in the domain of AI in healthcare.

 ---